Indian justice system: Ha Ha Ha or Cry Cry Cry?

 Yadhu-X

-Recently, two tragic events have unfolded, exposing the grim reality of the Indian justice system, where citizens are being forced to take matters into their own hands.
+Recently, two tragic incidents have unfolded, starkly highlighting the failures of the Indian justice system and forcing citizens to seek justice on their own.

-Atul Subhash, a 34-year-old techie based in Bengaluru, committed suicide after releasing a one-hour-long video and a 25-page suicide note.
-In his note, he accused his wife of filing false cases against him and his family and harassing them “legally”.
-Tragically, on December 9, he was found hanging in his home.
+Atul Subhash, a 34-year-old techie from Bengaluru, died by suicide after sharing a one-hour video and a 25-page note.
+In the note, he accused his wife of filing false cases against him and his family, subjecting them to relentless legal harassment.
+On December 9, he was tragically found hanging in his home.

 On the same day, a man named Anjaneya Prasad, originally from Annamayya district in Andhra Pradesh and currently working in Kuwait, uploaded a video on his YouTube channel (‘Prasad Kuwait’) confessing to the murder of a relative.